-California child molestation laws make it a crime for a person to engage in, or attempt to engage in, sexual acts with a minor under 18 years of age.
-Depending on the age of the minor and the nature of the sexual contact, consequences can range from misdemeanor charges to felony charges and life in prison.
+California child molestation laws make it a crime for a person to engage in, or attempt to engage in, sexual acts with a person under 18 years of age.
+Depending on the age of the minor and the nature of the sexual contact, consequences can range from misdemeanor charges to felony charges with life in prison.

 State child molestation crimes are defined in California Penal Code Sections 288, 287, 288.2, 288.3, 288.4, 288.5, 288.7, 647.6, and 261.5.
 The term “minor” is defined differently among the statutes.
 Unless otherwise specified, though, it means a person under the age of 18.